Log in

 MEETING DATES

-The program's duration is from September 2025 to April 2026.
+The program's duration is from September 2026 to April 2027.
 Fellows are expected to attend and be present at all events.
-In person events will be hosted on Oʻahu.
+In person events will be hosted on Oʻahu (neighbor island participants are highly encouraged and supported).
 Programming structure is hybrid.
-Dates marked with an asterisk (*) refer to online sessions.

 CANDIDATE QUALIFICATIONS